iamgreatoni/AirBnB_clone/web_static/README.md

 # Web Static

-There already exists a command interpreter for managing the AirBnB objects therefore it is necessary to build the front end step by step ie designing each element from HTML static pages to the style guide and eventually we will have a big and complex web application.
+There already exists a command interpreter for managing the AirBnB objects therefore it is necessary to build the front end step by step i.e, designing each element from HTML static pages to the style guide and eventually we will have a big and complex web application.

-user experience
+user interface and user experience